Millions Worldwide to Go Car-Free or "Car-Lite" on Monday, Sept. 22

 Below are materials summarizing the projects, the public comments received, and the actions taken by the TPB at its April 16 meeting:

-Preparing to Solicit for Projects Under New Federal "Enhanced Mobility" Program
+Solicitation to Begin for Projects Under New Federal "Enhanced Mobility" Program

 TPB Approves Regional Transportation Priorities Plan